Modular Command Post System: Overview

-MCPS is a modular, configurable system utilising standardised interchangeable components that allow the easy transportation, erection and dismantling of a variety of temporary structures that are suitable for deployment in a number of climates, and provide blackout protection for use within forward deployed areas.
+The MCPS is a modular, configurable system utilising standardised interchangeable components that allow the easy transportation, erection and dismantling of a variety of temporary structures.
+They are suitable for deployment in a number of climates, and provide blackout protection for use within forward deployed areas.
 MCPS tents are available in two colours, camouflage green and desert tan.

-Each "unit" (i.e. the set of components that comprise one tent) can be configured as:
+Each "unit", i.e. the set of components that comprise one tent, can be configured as: